Fort Lauderdale Workers Compensation Attorney

 Get The Compensation You Deserve from Your Florida Workplace Accident

 Every year, close to 400 people in Florida were killed in jobsite work accidents.
-In addition to those killed on the job, more than 60,000 workers in Florida every year are injured on the job and had to pursue work accident compensation under Florida’s Workers Compensation Statutes.
+In addition to those killed on the job, more than 60,000 workers in Florida every year are injured on the job and had to pursue work accident compensation under Florida’s Workers Compensation Statutes with the help of a Fort Lauderdale workers compensation attorney.
 Victims of work accidents are entitled to work accident compensation for both medical care and wage benefits.

 Florida’s work accident compensation laws have strict timelines which establish when and to whom an employee is required to report an on the job injury claim, how and when an injured employee can obtain medical treatment, when they are required to provide information to the employer or their insurance company, and many other rules which govern what medical or money benefits may be provided.